fth1963/metryx-support/index.md

-# Metryx Support
+Metryx – Support Page

-If you need help using the app or have suggestions, you can contact the developer at: h@nsens.dk
+Need help?

+If you have questions, feature requests or found a bug, please contact:

+h@nsens.dk

+We usually respond within 24–48 hours.

+About Metryx

-Metryx helps track meter readings for electricity, water, gas and other utilities.
+Metryx is an app for tracking meter readings for electricity, water, gas, heating and many other resources.
-Support requests are typically answered within 48 hours.
+It includes charts, annual consumption estimates, smart validation and more.